maheshshinde/PaymentGateway/readme.md

 The product requirements for this initial phase are the following:
 -	A merchant should be able to process a payment through the payment gateway and receive either
 -	a successful or unsuccessful response.
 -	A merchant should be able to retrieve the details of a previously made payment.
-The next section

 ## Retrieving a payment’s details
 The second requirement for the payment gateway is to allow a merchant to retrieve details of a